Judo-Security/judosecuritydocs/README.md

 Access policies are the rules that govern a particular secret and how it can be accessed.
-Unlike traditional secret management services, access policies in Judo provide a second layer of protection to sensitive data and give the user complete control of the secret.
+Unlike traditional secret management services, access policies in Judo provide a second layer of protection to sensitive data and give the user complete control of the secure data object.

 Access policies are to be defined while creating a secret in the ‘WEB CLIENT’ tab in the left navigation menu.
-Once defined, access policies govern the created secret, and can be updated at any time by the organization admin or secret owner from the ‘SECRETS’ tab in the left navigation pane.
+Once a secret is created with the defined access policies, the access policies cannot be updated.